colinbking/roomsBackend/README.md

 <h3>GYM</h3>

 (GET) /gym/<int:gym_id>/whos_active:
  returns list of active usernames in gym

 (PUT) /br/<int:gym_id>/joined_gym:
--requires "username" and "id" fields in json payload. makes the user specified in the payload join the gym. if the first person, starts a zoom meeting, and returns zoom meeting link under "meeting" key in response json. returns updated list of active usernames in the big room under "active_members" key in response json.
+-requires "username" and "id" fields in json payload.
+makes the user specified in the payload join the gym.
+if the first person, starts a zoom meeting, and returns zoom meeting link under "meeting" key in response json.
+returns updated list of active usernames in the big room under "active_members" key in response json.

 (PUT) /br/<int:gym_id>/left_gym:
--requires "username" and "id" fields in json payload. makes the user specified in the payload leave the gym.f returns updated list of active usernames in the big room
+-requires "username" and "id" fields in json payload.
+makes the user specified in the payload leave the gym.
+returns updated list of active usernames in the big room

 (PUT) /br/<int:gym_id>/start_workout:
 -sets the current timestamp as the time the workout was started.
--send a GET to workout start to retrieve this (when a late person joins, will do this) -returns timestamp in utc of when workout was staretd
+-send a GET to workout start to retrieve this (when a late person joins, will do this)
+-returns timestamp in utc of when workout was staretd

 (GET) /br/<int:gym_id>/join_workout:
 returns integer difference of number of seconds you should skip ahead in the video to catch up